khoathy/arcade-game/README.md

 - right → to move Player to the right
 - up ↑ to move Playerl up
 - down ↓ to move Player down
+- press space _ or enter to replay the game
+- press space _ or enter to close popup modal